concaption/minimem-vector-store/README.md

 <div align="center">

-minimem is a minimal implementation of vectorstore concepts using only numpy
+minimem is a minimal implementation of in-memory vector-store using only numpy

 </div>